 - A safe and secure storage area (whether onsite or offsite) so that copies or originals of core records – legal paperwork, accounting documents, emergency contact information for employees, etc. – can be accessed regardless of the situation.
 (Offsite storage is preferable, so there is less of a threat to both sets of copies.)

 For an effective emergency response plan, OSHA stresses the importance of trained personnel.
-It is also important that employees get training updates whenever the EAP is changed.
+It is also important that employees get training updates whenever the OSHA EAP checklist is changed.

-With this simple checklist, you can put together a plan that is aligned with OSHA compliance, and that will provide the most robust emergency preparedness:
+With this OSHA EAP simple checklist, you can put together a plan that is aligned with OSHA compliance, and that will provide the most robust emergency preparedness:

 Refining Your Emergency Preparedness Plan

 Finally, it is critical to review and update your emergency response plan, not just when your environment changes but also at regular intervals.
 Pay special attention to the contact information – the most commonly outdated item, per OSHA.

 For your emergency response plan, OSHA compliance efforts, and potential evacuations to be successful, occupational health and safety training is pivotal.
 At Alpha-Omega Training and Compliance (A-OTC), we assess your business needs and work with you to devise a customized program.
 Contact us to schedule your training and education courses today!